shimanami and beyond: 5 castles & kyoto

 What about accident insurance and medical coverage?
 What if I get hurt?

-Please refer to “Insurance” under our Resources page.
+Please refer to Insurance on our Resources page.

 I went along as a non-cyclist following the group daily and experienced the most amazing scenery, food, and friendship.
 This was the most amazing way to experience Japan.
 Tour was so organized and fun.
 Can’t wait for the next tour!